Chris Ford, Co-Chair

 Hunting and fishing have enhanced my understanding of why we must protect wild animals and wild places, and fighting for our public lands is the best way to do so.
 This is what brought me to Backcountry Hunters and Anglers and I am excited to do my part along with the rest of the Iowa BHA Board of Directors and BHA members around the country.

-Mike Webb, Co-Chair
+Mike Webb, Board of Directors

 I grew up in Indiana hunting on private ground and fishing public waters.
 Once graduating from college and moving to Iowa to begin my career, I became wholly dependent on public lands for all my adventures.
 Over the last 12 years my love for public lands has grown every year and increased exponentially when in 2014 I began going west every year to hunt elk.
 After a few trips out west I heard of BHA and joined in 2016 as I believe in the mission of BHA and its focus on land and water protections.